dhilanfye34/bert/multilingual.md

 # Talks about how BERT handles different languages.
-Probably just some notes or instructions.
+Just some notes and instructions.

 ## Models